GLOBAL MARKETS-Asia shares rally as U.S. job data revive risk appetite

 SYDNEY, March 12 (Reuters) - A relief rally swept across Asian share markets on Monday after the latest U.S. jobs report managed to impress with its strength while also easing fears of inflation and faster rate hikes, a neat feat that whetted risk appetites globally.

-MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 1.3 percent, poised for a third session of gains.
+MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 1.1 percent, for a third session of gains.

-South Korea rose 1 percent while Australia’s main index added 0.7 percent, boosted by mining shares on news that Australia could be exempt from new U.S. trade tariffs on steel and aluminium imports.
+South Korea rose 1 percent while Australia’s main index added 0.7 percent, boosting by mining shares on news that Australia could be exempt from new U.S. trade tariffs on steel and aluminium imports.

 E-Mini futures for the S&P 500 put on another 0.3 percent.